andrew4ever/ecobrobotsbackend/README.md

 ## Executing

 First of all, activate virtual environment with:
 `source venv/bin/activate`

+Set the environment variable:
+`export ENVIRONMENT={DEVELOPMENT or PRODUCTION}`

+If `ENVIRONMENT` variable is set to `DEVELOPMENT` the `.env.dev` file will be used.
+Otherwise, the `.env` is used

 To start the server run:
 `python run.py`

 To start tests run:
 `python -m unittest tests`

 ## [eco-project frontend](https://github.com/andrew4ever/ecobrobotsfrontend)